PaulBratslavsky/how-to-create-custom-graphql-resolver-strapi-v4/README.md

 });
 ```

-Whenever we pass `populate,` we will always make an additional call to fetch the **articles** data from the database even if we don't ask for it in our query.
+Whenever we pass `populate,` we will always make an additional call to fetch the **articles** data from the database even if we don't explicitly ask for it in our query.

-What we need to do, is to create a child resolver to query the articles instead.
+What we need to do, is to create a [resolver chain](https://www.apollographql.com/docs/apollo-server/data/resolvers/#resolver-chains) to query the articles separately.

 ## Create child resolver to fetch relations